balanyonok/modestio/README.md

 ## Usage

-* Be sure you have modestio repository copied to your machine.
+Be sure you have modestio repository copied to your machine.

+### Using docker command line

-* First option is to run both postgres image and Django image as containers manually.
+First option is to run both postgres image and Django image as containers manually.

-Run a postgres image as a container first (from project's root directory) using the command:
+* Run a postgres image as a container first (from project's root directory) using the command:

 ```
 docker run --name modestio-postgres --network modestio-network \